How to set up a Medic Bag

 Pouches and pockets can be great for organising kit but more does not equal better.
 A 30L Carry-On suitcase sub-divided with Tupperware would look out of place but would be easier to organise and access equipment than an all-singing-all-dancing rucksack with a myriad of zips and straps.

 The equipment listed below is merely guidance and does not in any way advocate the use by anyone without appropriate training.
-The necessary items are within the scope of anyone who has advanced First Aid training in Pre-Hospital Care and should be seen as a minimum for that level of training.
+The necessary items are within the scope of anyone who has advanced First Aid training including our First Responder course and should be seen as a minimum for that level of training.
 Sometimes extra equipment is nice but not essential.
 These items should be considered by those with additional training.

 You are the most important person, then other people and finally the casualty.
 As such your PPE should be the first things you lay your hands on.
 It is very easy to associate the use of gloves in First Aid as a barrier against blood and the risk of HIV but universal precautions are intended to protect us against all body fluids and all communicable infections.
 Even if there is no blood, we still glove up.